-On this page, we've collated a range of books, blogs, and research that have influenced our thinking, encouraged conversation and have often affected our perspectives on diversity and intersectionality.
+On this page, we've collated a range of books that have influenced our thinking, encouraged conversation and have often affected our perspectives on diversity and intersectionality.
 Scroll further down the page to view a collection of blogs.
 COMING SOON: research papers and academic reading suggestions

 If you'd like to recommend a read to be added to this page, please contact us.